 Now, more than ever, nonprofit organizations are called upon to serve great community needs with extremely limited resources.
 This challenge is great for all nonprofits, but even greater for those in rural communities.
 For nonprofits to succeed, it is critical that they are not only managed efficiently and effectively, but also that they operate with a focus on sustainability.
 Equally important to the understanding of sustainability is the emphasis of local leadership and building collaboration for sustainable communities.
 It is increasingly necessary for organizations to partner along a collective impact continuum that requires coordination and collaboration around issues of systemic community change and joint funding strategies.
-The Leadership for Sustainable Communities Initiative will support community leaders in navigating these challenges as they work to develop strategies to combat their communities' most pressing issues.
+The Leadership for Sustainable Communities Initiative supported community leaders in navigating these challenges as they work to develop strategies to combat their communities' most pressing issues.

-Since 2009, ASU has partnered with Freeport, building the capacity of nonprofit organizations in selected communities and helped them achieve sustainability through a series of offerings.
+Starting in 2009, ASU partnered with Freeport, building the capacity of nonprofit organizations in selected communities and helped them achieve sustainability through a series of offerings.
 Nonprofits serve an important function by helping the most vulnerable members of the community and impacting quality of life in ways not addressed by the private sector.
 The ASU Lodestar Center works to ensure that the organizations fulfilling this important role have the knowledge and tools they need to be as effective as possible.
 Given the high need and limited resources, organizations often allocate most of their time and resources to service delivery, without regard to organizational or community sustainability.
 Services provided by the Lodestar Center give nonprofits the opportunity to evaluate what they do and explore ways to do it better.